Native IOS

 import metamask_ios_sdk

-3. Connect your dapp
+3. Connect your dapparrow-up-right

 Connect your dapp by adding the following code to your project file: